 2. International Internship: CID connects with the host organization prior to matching interns to understand internship needs and ensure consistent standards about the work product.
 Together, CID and the host organizations draft internship descriptions to guide students and help with matchmaking.
 Students will have a field supervisor to help them use the tools learned in the workshop and connect with others in their summer internship cohort as they develop their interests and expertise in international development.

-Internships are either funded by the host organization or students can apply for limited Harvard funding.
+Internships are either funded by the host organization, the Harvard Mignone Center for Career Success (MCS), or HKS students can apply for limited Harvard funding (either through HIDIF for MPA/ID students or SIF for all other HKS students).

 Students may need to complete pre-departure requirements set forth by Harvard and may also have to complete additional documentation required by your host organization.